yegor256/blog/_posts/2019/jan/2019-01-01-hazardous-enthusiasm.md

 He [approaches]({% pst 2014/oct/2014-10-07-stop-chatting-start-coding %})
-me in Telegram and asks me whether I realize that the architecture is a total mess and that if we don't change it immediately the project will be dead in a few <del>days</del> weeks.
+me in Telegram and asks me whether I realize that the architecture is a total mess and that if we don't change it immediately the project will be dead in a few ~~days~~ weeks.
 I attempt to assure him that I understand, but...
 He immediately suggests an improvement: We have to re-do it all from scratch or at least get rid of that collection of objects and replace it with a singleton and a very nice [ORM]({% pst 2014/dec/2014-12-01-orm-offensive-anti-pattern %})